 - baking soda

 - cacao and cacao nibs

 - sun-dried tomatoes

-- green tea bags
+- tea bags (green and black are great)

 - herbal teas such as peppermint, hibiscus, and ginger